Keys to build an effective Patreon.

 However, I hope what I’ve imparted already is helpful for you to be able to start thinking about how to approach building your Patreon and set yourself up for success.

-If you’d like to be notified when part two of this article becomes available, please subscribe to the Toonstop newsletter.
-You will also get updates to the video library, as well as information about some subscriber-only content that I’m currently working on.
+If you’d like to get notifications of new posts, updates to the video library, as well as information about some subscriber-only content that I’m currently working on, please consider subscribing!